ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 Before you open a complex documentation PR
 ==========================================

-If you make changes to the documentation, we recommend you build and test your branch locally before you open a pull request.
+If you make multiple changes to the documentation or add more than a line to it, before you open a pull request, please:

+#.
+Follow our :ref:`style_guide`.
+#.
+Build the page, and preferably the entire documentation site, locally.
+#.
+Test your branch locally.

 Building the documentation locally
 ----------------------------------

-To build the documentation on your local machine, you need a few packages installed:
+To build the documentation on your local machine, you need the following packages installed:

+- libyaml
+- pyyaml
+- nose
+- six
+- tornado
+- pyparsing
+- gcc
+- jinja2
+- sphinx

 Once you have the required packages, navigate to ``ansible/docs/docsite`` and then select the build command you prefer: